ramr/strongloop-buildpack/README.md

      heroku login

-Clone this sample application or create your application:
+Clone the sample application or create your application:

      git clone git://github.com/ramr/strongloop-paas-quickstart.git dynode
      # OR  git clone ${path_to_your_awesome_app}.git dynode